gdonovan1/Public_Portfolio/visualizations/Process flow diagrams/README.md

 This repository includes the following key files and folders:

-- **Flow Diagrams/**
+- **Output/**
   Folder containing processed SVG flow diagrams used for pipeline documentation.
 Includes a subfolder with detailed diagrams down to the dashboard tab-level detail.

-- **Create_table_dependency.R**
-  R script for extracting input/output table relationships from R scripts to generate a data dependency table for flow diagram generation.
-  - **Detailed instructions to run script can be found here**: \\kc.kingcounty.lcl\DPH\Prevention\CD-Epi-Imms\AI\Analyses_reports\Respiratory Virus\Data Pipeline Workflow Diagrams\Table Generation for Flow Diagrams.docx

-- **ref.data_pipeline_table_dependencies.csv**
+- **scripts/ref.mock_table_dependencies.csv**
-  CSV reference of pipeline table dependency metadata for use in flow diagram generation.
-This is the primary table to update if there are changes to pipeline inputs or outputs.
+  CSV reference of mock pipeline table dependency metadata for use in sample flow diagram generation.
+This is the primary table to customize as needed for diagram inputs.

-- **ref.data_pipeline_tabledep_all.csv**
-  Alternate version of pipeline table dependencies metadata, generated from create_table_dependency.R.

-- **ref.production_table_dependencies.csv**
-  CSV reference file focused on production-level table dependencies related to Tableau dashboards.
-This is the table to update if there are changes to Tableau dashboard inputs, even to the tab level.

 - **setup_ref_flow.R**
   R script to process dependency data and generate formatted flow data for visualization.
 Generates both dynamic network diagram and static flow diagram for reference.